 The meticulous approach to realising this beautiful design will contribute decidedly to its finished elegance.
 Isidora stressed that we should take our time to make each part of the mosaic accurately and neatly in preference to completing areas quickly.
 She supervised our work with a keen eye and a collaborative spirit, ready to allow artistic freedom but intent on ensuring that her overall vision was achieved and, to this ends, made quality control interventions as required.

 Isidora was constantly re-assessing all aspects of the work: colour combinations, the direction of the light, the shape and style of cuts within every element in the composition.
-Somehow, she seemed to keep her attention simultaneously on the tiniest of details and the ‘bigger picture’.
-Isidora is an exceptionally skilled project manager as well as being an accomplished mosaicist.
+Isidora is an exceptionally skilled project manager who manages to keep her attention simultaneously on the tiniest of details and the ‘bigger picture’, as well as being an accomplished mosaicist.

 During the next few days locals responded to fast spreading news about the project that encouraged them to pop in to visit.
 Happy with the warm, friendly welcome that they received, quite a few were inspired to stay and work alongside us.
 On the Wednesday, Team Alpha was booked for a complimentary two-hour session to explore the Dynamikum’s science museum and on the Thursday, we had a day trip to a Villeroy & Boch showroom and on to their museum and factory outlet.
 Work continued the next day and then in the evening we were special guests at the private view of a new exhibition of work by Salvador Dali at the Arts & Culture Centre.
-The Mayor and town officials of Pirmasens were overjoyed to receive an international delegation of artists.
-We were treated as VIPs and they held a champagne reception for us, showering us with gifts and keepsakes to show their appreciation.
+The Mayor and town officials of Pirmasens were delighted to receive an international delegation of artists and we received VIP treatment: a champagne reception and a shower of gifts and keepsakes to show their appreciation.